 The Landsat satellites have provided the longest continuous record of Earth from space.
 The USGS has reprocessed old Landsat images, which allowed Fahnestock to handpick the clearest Landsat scenes for each summer, over each glacier.
 With software and computing power from Google Earth Engine, he created the series of time-lapse videos.

 Scientists are using long-term satellite records to look at Greenland glaciers as well.
 Michalea King of Ohio State University analyzed data from Landsat missions dating back to 1985 to study more than 200 of Greenland’s large outlet glaciers.
 She examined how far the glacier fronts have retreated, how fast the ice flows, and how much ice glaciers are losing over this time span.

 She found that Greenland’s glaciers retreated an average of about 3 miles (5 km) between 1985 and 2018 – and that the most rapid retreat occurred between 2000 and 2005.
 And when she looked at the amount of glacial ice entering the ocean, she found that it was relatively steady for the first 15 years of the record, but then started increasing around 2000.

 “These glaciers are calving more ice into the ocean than they were in the past,” King said.
 “There is a very clear relationship between the retreat and increasing ice mass losses from these glaciers during the 1985-through-present record.
-“While King is analyzing ice lost from the front of glacier, James Lea of the University of Liverpool in the United Kingdom is using satellites data to examine ice melting on top of Greenland’s glaciers and ice sheets, which creates meltwater lakes.
+“While King is analyzing ice lost from the front of glaciers, James Lea of the University of Liverpool in the United Kingdom is using satellite data to examine ice melting on top of Greenland’s glaciers and ice sheets, which creates meltwater lakes.